Ramanujan Coverings of Graphs: Background and Preliminary Claims

+The last statement follows by constructing Ramanujan $r$-coverings of the full $k$-regular bipartite graph on $2k$ vertices, or of the full $\left(k,\ell\right)$-biregular bipartite graph on $k+\ell$ vertices, both of which are bipartite-Ramanujan.

 As of now, we cannot extend all the results in this paper to graphs with loops (and see Question \ref{ques:Dealing-with-loops}).
 However, we can extend Theorem \ref{thm:Every-graph-has-one-sided-d-ram-cover} to regular graphs with loops.
 We now give the short proof of this extension, assuming Theorem \ref{thm:Every-graph-has-one-sided-d-ram-cover}: \begin{prop} Let $G$ be a regular finite graph, possibly with loops.
-Then $G$ has a one-sided Ramanujan $r$-covering for every $r$. \end{prop} We remark that in this proposition the proof does not yield the analogous result for coverings with new spectrum bounded from below by $-\rho\left(G\right)$. \begin{proof} Let $G$ be any finite connected graph with $n$ vertices and $m$ edges.
+Then $G$ has a one-sided Ramanujan $r$-covering for every $r$. \end{prop}

+We remark that in this proposition the proof does not yield the analogous result for coverings with new spectrum bounded from below by $-\rho\left(G\right)$. \begin{proof} Let $G$ be any finite connected graph with $n$ vertices and $m$ edges.
 Subdivide each of its edges by introducing a new vertex in its middle, to obtain a new, bipartite graph $H$, with $n$ vertices on one side and $m$ on the other.
 Clearly, there is a one-to-one correspondence between (isomorphism types of) $r$-coverings of $G$ and (isomorphism types of) $r$-coverings of $H$.
 The rank of $A_{H}$ is at most $2n$, so $H$ has eigenvalue $0$ with multiplicity (at least) $m-n$.
 As $H$ is bipartite, the remaining $2n$ eigenvalues are symmetric around zero, and their squares are the eigenvalues of $A_{G}+D_{G}$, where $A_{G}$ is the adjacency matrix of $G$ and $D_{G}$ is diagonal with the degrees of the vertices.